 The Technical Committee was convened to conduct a needs assessment to investigate and analyze the existing components of the Illinois justice process in order to document any gaps between the desired state of integration, as set forth in the Scenario, and current information sharing practices in Illinois.
-That needs assessment included the identification of data exchange points in the Illinois justice system to determine where automation would enhance the timely sharing of accurate and complete information.
-This provided a foundation for future projects aimed at automating those exchanges where participants are willing and ready.
+That needs assessment included the identification of data exchange points in the Illinois justice system to determine where automation would enhance the timely sharing of accurate and complete information, and how to automate those exchanges where participants are willing and ready.
 The combined work of the Planning and Technical Committees led to the identification of the following seven strategic issues.